man-shu/ensemble-fmri/README.md

 * Run `fetch_ibc.py` to download preprocessed IBC data from EBRAINS
 * Run `separate_events_script.py` to get voxel-wise, trial-by-trial GLM parameter values (or activations).
 * Run `decoder.py` to decode trial conditions from the trial-by-trial activations.
-This is done in two ways:
+This is done in three ways:
     1. Across subjects: Here we train a Linear SVM classifier on 12 (out of 13) subjects and test on the left-out subject
     2. Within each subject: Here we train on 5 (out 6) runs and test on left-out run for each subject
+    3. Within each run for each subject: Here we train on 80% of the trials in a run and test on remaining 20% within each run for each subject